NielsLiisberg/cvtrpgfree/README.md

 ### vsCode
-This repo includes the .vsCode folder that makes it easyc  to just build the package and compile the programs.
-However you need to xhange references in task.js file to point to your IBM i.
+This repo includes the .vsCode folder that makes it easy to build the package and compile the programs.
+However you need to change references in task.json file to point to your IBM i.

 ### Features: